MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 2/readme.md

 - when search ends, announce the solution(s) found

 ## password cracking
-- what is the brute force mechnaism fro figuring out someone's password?
+- what is the brute force mechnaism for figuring out someone's password?
 -- guess very posibilitiy
 - what is the complexity of it? m = number of characters to choose from (26 for lowercase alphabet)